Political will and big spending put Austrians to work

 Few Austrians work until the standard retirement ages of 65 for men and 60 for women, which means pensions help take up the employment slack.
 The actual retirement age is 57.6 years on average, although Austrians tend to start work young.

-More than 70 percent of women work, but a lack of day care - especially for children under three and outside of urban centers - means nearly half of women work only part-time.
+More than 70 percent of women work, but a lack of day care - especially for children under three and outside of urban centres - means nearly half of women work only part-time.

 Still, Buchinger said Austria has lessons for others.

-“I would tell unions not to fear deregulation of job protection in labor contracts.
-You mustn’t see only the risks of a dynamic labor market, but also the opportunities.” ($1 = 0.7637 euros)

-Additional reporting by Alexandra Schwarz-Goerlich and Angelika Gruber; Editing by Kevin Liffey
+“I would tell unions not to fear deregulation of job protection in labour contracts.
+You mustn’t see only the risks of a dynamic labour market, but also the opportunities.” ($1 = 0.7637 euros) (Additional reporting by Alexandra Schwarz-Goerlich and Angelika Gruber; Editing by Kevin Liffey)